UIZE/UIZE-JavaScript-Framework/README.md

 Because UIZE's module mechanism is very generic in nature (you can define anything in your `builder` function), it lends itself to being used as a wrapper for all types of content.

-In the UIZE widgets, for example, JavaScript modules are used to wrap HTML templates and CSS templates, allowing all the materials needed by a widget to be packaged into the same file (even the images if you implement [[http://en.wikipedia.org/wiki/Base64][base64 encoding]] for inlining of images in the wrapped CSS modules).
+In the UIZE widgets, for example, JavaScript modules are used to wrap HTML templates and CSS templates, allowing all the materials needed by a widget to be packaged into the same file (even the images if you implement [base64 encoding](http://en.wikipedia.org/wiki/Base64) for inlining of images in the wrapped CSS modules).

 Different flavors of JavaScript modules include...